-It is designed to be an internal document for each RSL to adopt.
+It is designed to be adopted as an internal document.
 It contains references and links to more details on parts of the procedure, such as how to record complaints, and the criteria for signing off and agreeing time extensions.
 These explain how to process, manage and reach decisions on different types of complaints.
-Any text that is in [italics] may be amended or replaced with the RSL's own text as appropriate.
+Any text that is in italics may be amended or replaced with the organisation's own text as appropriate.
 The language used reflects its status as an internal document.
-So 'we' refers to the RSL, not the SPSO.
+So 'we' refers to the organisation, not the SPSO.

-When using this document, please also refer to the 'SPSO Statement of Complaints Handling Principles' and best practice guidance on complaints handling from the Complaints Standards Authority (CSA) at the SPSO.
+When using this document, please also refer to the 'SPSO Statement of Complaints Handling Principles' and best practice guidance on complaints handling from the Complaints Standards Authority at the SPSO.